CoreBond/sdk/README.md

 Hardware-rooted identity.
 No stored keys.
 No key exchange.

-CoreBond provides hardware-rooted device identity without stored secrets.
+Identity is derived from physical device characteristics rather than stored credentials.

 This developer preview demonstrates:
 - Device-level entropy signals